 The FBA proved to be an invaluable model for our Awards Reviewer Panels.
-You can familiarise yourself with the FBA to understand more about its value for you and your organisation on this link: https://www.agilebusiness.org/business.agility.html#fba
+You can familiarise yourself with the FBA to understand more about its value for you and your organisation on our website here.

 Support for Business Agility

 We see the FBA as the holder for almost everything we do!
 Effective business agility needs an agile approach to governance, culture, people, strategy and leadership - and our work supports great thinking across all of these domains.